Sun path: Duration of daylight

 Within the polar circles (north of the Arctic Circle and south of the Antarctic Circle), each year will experience at least one day when the Sun remains below the horizon for 24 hours (on the winter solstice), and at least one day when the Sun remains above the horizon for 24 hours (on the summer solstice).

 In the middle latitudes, the length of daytime, as well as solar altitude and azimuth, vary from one day to the next, and from season to season.
 The difference between the lengths of a long summer day and of a short winter day increases as one moves farther away from the Equator.

+Visualizations

 Visualization 1

 The pictures below show the following perspectives from Earth, marking the hourly positions of the Sun on both solstice days.
 When connected, the suns form two day arcs, the paths along which the Sun appears to follow on the celestial sphere in its diurnal motion.
 The longer arc is always the midsummer path while the shorter arc the midwinter path.
 The two arcs are 46.88° (2 × 23.44°) apart, indicating the declination difference between the solstice suns.

 In addition, some "ghost" suns are visible below the horizon, as much as 18° down, during which twilight occurs.
 The pictures can be used for both the northern and the southern hemispheres of Earth.
 A theoretical observer is supposed to stand near the tree on a small island in the middle of the sea.
 The green arrows represent the cardinal directions.